Harpo3/archsimian/README.md

 Lastplayed history can be logged for use by ArchSimian by using a bash script and adding it to the Audacious plugin "Song Change."
 Add the path as a "Command to run when starting a new song".
 See the songchangescript file for the bash script.
 Save as .sh file and make it executable.</p>
 <img src="http://imgur.com//K7Vo2O4.png/..." data-canonical-src="http://imgur.com//K7Vo2O4.png" width="502" height="600" />

+7. <b>Changing ratings in Linux</b>

+Archsimian rating code changes (and associated POPM star rating changes) to the mp3 tags can be updated without MM4 by using a bash script.
+The command line argument is the rating code.
+For example, ~/ratetracks/chrating.sh 3 changes the Archsimian rating code to 3 and its associted POPM value (star rating) to 255 (five stars).
+See chrating file for the bash script.
+Save as a .sh file and make executable.